MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/lightingest.md

 * First argument to `LightIngest` is the connection string to the Kusto cluster that will manage the ingestion and is mandatory.
   The connection string should be enclosed in double quotes and follow the [Kusto connection strings specification](../api/connection-strings/kusto.md)
 * `LightIngest` can be configured to work with the ingestion endpoint at `https://ingest-{yourClusterNameAndRegion}.kusto.windows.net`, or directly with the engine endpoint (`https://{yourClusterNameAndRegion}.kusto.windows.net`).
-Pointing `LightIngest` at the ingestion endpoint is resomended, for it allows Kusto service to manage the ingestion load, as well as provides for recovery in case on transient errors.
+Pointing `LightIngest` at the ingestion endpoint is recommended, for it allows Kusto service to manage the ingestion load, as well as provides for recovery in case on transient errors.
 * Raw data size (or its accurate estimation) is important for the optimal ingestion performance. `LightIngest` will do its best to estimate the uncompressed size of local files, but it will have difficulties correctly estimating raw size of compressed